paulosjd/aurnapi/readme.md

-An API for air quality data created for air-aware.com.
+An API for accessing air quality data, created for the website www.air-aware.com.
 The project was built using the Flask framework for Python, along with the flask-SQLAlchemy extension.

 Modules in app/data create and populate a database using data scraped from a webpage.
 This page is updated every hour with the latest air quality measurements for over 120 sites in the UK's automatic monitoring network.